 Make sense of your statistics

-In Get Comfy, we toured your stats page, which is full of interesting data to analyze and learn from; if you’ve already started publishing on your site, you probably visit your stats periodically to see how things are going, where “periodically” means “every 15 minutes.”
-Let’s revisit some of your stats and explore ways you can use them to refine your blog and draw in even more readers.
+Your stats page is full of interesting data to analyze and learn from.
+If you’ve already started publishing on your site, you probably visit your stats periodically (or every 15 minutes) to see how you’re doing.
+But you can also use your stats proactively, to fine-tune your blog and draw in even more readers.

 You’re now armed with the essentials to publish content, add multimedia, and share your stuff with the world.
 Next step?
 Publish on the go!
 A blogger need not be stymied by her proximity to a computer.
 If you’ve got a smartphone, you’ve got the ability to capture great moments and blog them as they happen: read on for the basics of blogging from your mobile device.